Atmosphere

 Teachers

-Our teachers facilitate learning by preparing the classroom environment and directing the children to purposeful activities which are appropriate for their specific age, abilities, needs and interests.
-They know when to give a lesson, reinforce presented information, or when to move on to the next challenge.
+Every classroom is led by a professionally trained Montessori-certified teacher.
+Our teachers facilitate learning by preparing the classroom environment and directing the children to purposeful activities which are appropriate for their specific age, abilities, needs, and interests.
+They know when to give a lesson, reinforce previously presented information, or move on to the next challenge.
 They also know when to step in, set limits or lend a helping hand, and when it is in the child’s best interests to step back and not interfere.
 Through observations, our teachers guide students to new and challenging materials.
 They also recognize and accommodate different learning styles.
 Our teachers carefully monitor each child’s progress and keep meticulous records of each child’s presentations.
-Montessori teachers play an unobtrusive role in the classroom.
-They act only as guides, facilitators, and interpreters of the children’s needs.
-Our teachers also maintain a positive Montessori learning environment where each child is and feels respected.

 Gallery